-Day 2: Hancock Gorge, Weano Gorge, Joffrey Gorge, Knox Gorge, Kalamina Gorge
+Day 2 in Karijini National Park: Hancock Gorge, Weano Gorge, Joffrey Gorge, Knox Gorge, Kalamina Gorge

 Start out your day with Hancock Gorge and Weano Gorge.
 They are both incredibly stunning and a must if you feel fit enough.
 I absolutely loved both of them.
 Afterward, you should head towards Karijini Eco Retreat which is situated close to Joffrey Gorge, and do one of the hikes there.